Hi, what do you want to do?

 Veterans Day Remembered

 Sixth graders investigate Veteran's Day.
-For this holiday lesson, 6th graders conduct interviews with veterans and create an oral presentation to share the results of their interview.
+In this holiday lesson plan, 6th graders conduct interviews with veterans and create an oral presentation to share the results of their interview.

 Curated OER